Shivansh7201/WasteSolutionAI_ecell-nitb/README.md

 ### Why This Matters

 Waste mismanagement contributes to pollution, resource depletion, and ecological imbalance.
-By embracing automated waste segregation, we embark on a journey towards a cleaner, greener future.
+By embracing automated waste segregation, we embark on a journey toward a cleaner, greener future.
 Our project aligns with the global call for sustainable practices and environmental responsibility.

 ### Features